 Figure 7.
-Periods of the angle of attack and sideslip angle motions from the CDT 3-11 BET.
+Comparison of the periods from CDT 3-11 BET and the closed form dynamics.

 Comparing the values computed by these equations for the drogue ride of CDT 3-11 to the BET of that drop test, shown in Figure 8, it is clear that the equations are not accurate enough to properly reconstruct the motion.
-However, the equations can be used to generate phase plane diagrams of motion constrained to a single axis for flight under parachutes and also for free flight by setting the $(C_DS){\text{chute}}$ term to zero.
+This is mainly due to neglecting the damping and the interaction between the axes.
+However, the equations can be used to generate phase plane diagrams of motion constrained to a single axis for both flight under parachutes and in free flight, simply by setting the $(C_DS){\text{chute}}$ term to zero.
 These diagrams will be used extensively as the various smart drogue release algorithms are discussed in the following section.